-The Metropolitan area of Abidjan is situated on the southern coast of Cô te d' Ivoire on the Ébrié Lagoon.
-The area is divided into two parts, namely, The Plateau which is the central part of the city and includes the district of Cocody, Deux Plateaux, and the slum area of Adjamé on the North.
-The area is mainly inhabited by some of the richest people of Abidjan such as businessmen, diplomats, and celebrities.
-To the north of the Lagoon lies the poorest slum area of Adjamé.
+Abidjan lies on the southeast coast of the Ivory Coast on the Gulf of Guinea.
+Abidjan is located on the Ébrié Lagoon.
+The area is divided into two parts: Le Plateau, the central part of the city, includes the district of Cocody, Deux Plateaux (a neighbourhood where Abidjan's wealthiest people like businessmen, diplomats, and celebrities live).
+The slum area of Adjamé is on the north shore of the lagoon.
 Other areas included in the Abidjan district are Treichville and Marcory on the south, Abobo-Doume and Yopougon on the west, and Boulay Island occupying the middle of the lagoon.
 A little southwards is Port Bouët, which is home to international air and seaport.